Temptation (Arash song): Rebecca Zadig version

 "Temptation" was first recorded by Rebecca Zadig with additional lyrics and rendition vocals featuring Alex, the mononym of Alex Arash Labaf who started his career performing under his mononym Alex.
 The first version, had English as main vocals by Zadig featuring Alex that interpreted some additional Persian language lyrics.
 The song was launched with a separate music video that was directed and shot by Alec Cartio.

 Arash version

-"Temptation" was rereleased as a song mainly in Persian language and this time credited Arash as the main vocalist and Rebecca Zadig was reduced to a featuring role with some refrain she sang in English.
+"Temptation" was re-released as a song mainly in the Persian language, this time crediting Arash as the main vocalist.
+Rebecca Zadig was reduced to a featuring role.
 This release became the definitive version and was Arash's third successful consecutive single after "Boro Boro" (that had reached number 1 in Sweden) and "Tike Tike Kardi" (that had peaked at number 2 in Sweden).

 The song credited to Arash made it to number 2 on Sverigetopplistan, the official Swedish Singles Chart, also charting in Germany, Switzerland and Finland.
-A music video was released with Arash as lead singer.
+A music video was released with Arash as the lead singer.